Point-PNG: Conditional Pseudo-Negatives Generation for Point Cloud Pre-Training: Results

+We initialize the encoder $\mathcal{E}$ of our network \( f \) using a point cloud MAE \cite{abouzeid2023point2vec} and pretrain with our contrastive formulation.
+The proposed \coolname{} is a modular component that integrates with any point cloud MAE backbone.
+We follow the procedure utilized in Masked Autoencoders for images~\cite{jiang2023layer, haghighat2024ropim} as an effective way of integrating the contrastive objective with mask reconstruction pre-training.
+We use the training set of the ShapeNet dataset \cite{chang2015shapenet}, which contains approximately 42,000 synthetic point clouds across 55 object categories for training.
+We sample 1024 points from each point cloud for pretraining.

 We evaluate our model on downstream tasks, specifically shape classification and relative pose estimation for both objects and scene levels, to demonstrate the advantage of the invariant and equivariant properties of our approach.
-Details of our hyperparameters and pre-training settings are given in the Supplementary Materials.
+Details of our hyperparameters and pre-training settings are given in Tab. \ref{tab:pretrain_hparams}.